 She has served in numerous capacities within the ADA, which is now the Academy of Nutrition and Dietetics, including national secretary for the dietetic educators of practitioners practice group and four years on the ADA board of directors as chair-elect and chair, council on education and as two-time chairman of the commission on dietetic registration.
 She served nine years representing Kansas in the ADA house of delegates.
 She was chair of the national nominating committee and also served as chairman of the foodservice systems management education council.

-Canter has worked with numerous graduate students through the years, publishing articles in the areas of human resources issues in food service management and hospitality organizations and multi-department management in dietetics.
-She is co-author of an introductory text widely used in dietetics programs across the country, and she has authored two chapters in textbooks on the history of dietetics education.
+Canter has worked with numerous graduate students through the years, publishing articles in the areas of human resources issues in foodservice management and hospitality organizations and multi-department management in dietetics.
+She is a co-author of an introductory text widely used in dietetics programs across the country, and she has authored two chapters in textbooks on the history of dietetics education.

 Ph.D. in Food Systems Administration, University of Tennessee, Knoxville, 1977

 M.S. in Food Systems Administration, University of Tennessee, Knoxville, 1974

 B.S. in Home Economics Education, University of Tennessee at Martin, 1972